A world where everyone everywhere fully enjoys their human rightsOur vision

 Since the Vienna World Conference in 1993, the Paris Principles are now broadly accepted as the test of an institution’s legitimacy and credibility.
 The importance of establishing and strengthening independent pluralistic NHRIs consistent with the Paris Principles has since been reaffirmed by the General Assembly and the Human Rights Council in various resolutions.
 The International Coordinating Committee of the national institutions for the promotion and protection of human rights (ICC) was then established.

-Today GANHRI, the Global Alliance of National Human Rights Institutions, (the new name of ICC since 2016), brings together over 110 NHRIs from all regions of the globe and provides leadership and support in the promotion and protection of human rights.
+Today GANHRI, the Global Alliance of National Human Rights Institutions, brings together over 110 NHRIs from all regions of the globe and provides leadership and support in the promotion and protection of human rights.